|Met Office Hadley Centre observations datasets|

-LATEST VERSION: The current version of HadISDH is 22.214.171.1246p and continues until December 2016.
-As updates to the sources ISD database are ongoing at this time, this version remains prelminary (p).
-A final (f) version is envisaged in due course.
+LATEST VERSION: The current version of HadISDH is 188.8.131.527f and continues until December 2017.
+Only one update will be made this year so this is a final (f) version.
 For previous versions please contact the dataset maintainers.
 Please read the Update Document.

-NEW MARINE VERSION: HadISDH-marine.126.96.36.1996p is now available as a test product.
+NEW MARINE VERSION: HadISDH-marine.184.108.40.2066p is now available as a test product.
 PLEASE NOTE THAT THIS HAS NOT YET BEEN THROUGH PEER REVIEW!!!
 Feedback on any issues/errors found is much appreciated - please contact Kate Willett.
-You can find out more about this dataset and download it from the HadISDH-marine.188.8.131.526p webpage.
+You can find out more about this dataset and download it from the HadISDH-marine.220.127.116.116p webpage.

 Measurement, climatological and homogeneity adjustment uncertainty is estimated for each month.
 Further in formation on uncertainty estimates can be found here.